influxdata/docs-v2/content/influxdb/cloud/account-management/multi-user/remove-user.md

 ### Delete a single-user organization

-Delete a single-user organization on:
+Delete a single-user organization from one of the following:
+- Free plan
+- Usage-based plan

 #### Free Plan